 My sister and I are both book lovers.
-I have been a book lover my entire life, from the time I saw a small child.
+I have been a book lover my entire life, for sale from the time I saw a small child.
 I think that I have mentioned before that my parents were kind of crazy and taught me to read at a pretty young age.
 So I was always a good reader.
 I always loved books.

 My sister fell into the book love a little later in life.
 She has very very very mild dyslexia, probably not even enough to be diagnosed but enough that reading was always really difficult for her, and obviously not something she wanted to jump into.